Master of Arts in Theology & Culture: Ministry

 4 residency gatherings

-This program focuses on gathering within local contexts so as to discover God’s liberative hope for their place and all its inhabitants.
+This specialization focuses on gathering within local contexts so as to discover God’s liberative hope for their place and all its inhabitants.
 Students study, explore, and practice convening expressions of church in everyday spaces and realms.

 You will learn practical tools for deep listening to the particular needs and laments of place and community and discerning the formative work of convening missional groups unto the ultimate goal of flourishing for all.